-Parking Lead WSCC organisations ADC Main sources West Sussex Transport Plan 2011 - 2026 of information Adur District Council Website Existing provision On-street and off-street parking is insufficient to meet current demand in parts of Adur.
+Parking Lead WSCC organisations ADC Main sources West Sussex Transport Plan 2011 - 2026 of information Adur District Council Website Existing On-street and off-street parking is insufficient to meet current provision demand in parts of Adur.
 This results in parking in contravention of restrictions, particularly around the railway stations and shopping areas.
 Shoreham Town Centre in particular is identified as suffering from traffic churn with cars moving around the one-way street system in search of car parking places.
 This is intensifying an already congested network and exacerbating air quality issues.
 There are numerous Council owned car parks situated in various locations throughout the district.
 These include: Short Stay (up to 4 hours): Middle Street, Shoreham-by-Sea Littlecroft, Lancing Long Stay: North Farm Road, Lancing South Street, Lancing Southwick Square (East and West) Riverside, Shoreham-by-Sea Old Fort, Shoreham-by-Sea Beach Green, Shoreham-by-Sea Southwick Beach car park Long Stay: Pond Road (Community Centre) Shoreham-by-Sea Tarmount Lane, Shoreham-by-Sea Ropetackle, Shoreham-by-Sea There are two car parks with dedicated residents' parking available in Shoreham-by-Sea: Beach Green car park (Houseboat owners only) 60 Brighton Road (A259) (Car parking is free to all Blue Badge permit holders in all of the above car parks.)
 There are a number of car parks owned by other organisations within the district (such as Parish Councils and private organisations).
 In addition to car parking in Adur, the Albion Street Lorry/Coach Park in Southwick is available for HGVs, coaches and other commercial vehicles.
 Pay and display parking (for all vehicles) is also available at this site on a daily basis.
 The lorry park is owned by West Sussex County Council, but managed by Adur District Council.
-Planned provision Improvements to the public realm and layout of the Riverside Car park have been designed.
-Sources of funding and costs The budget for the Riverside car park improvements are £450,000.
-WSCC are contributing £200,000 with £250,000 allocated from the ADC Shoreham Renaissance fund.
-Key issues and dependencies None identified.
-Summary and role of LDF and IDP The Local Plan requires new development to incorporate appropriate levels of car and cycle parking having regard to guidance produced by WSCC and considering the impact upon on-street parking.
-A Parking Review (WSCC, 2013) has been carried out for Shoreham-by-Sea.
-This document recommended further consideration to developing a detailed design for a Residents Parking Scheme.
-Whether this is progressed will be decided by the Adur County Local Committee.
-The Shoreham Town Centre Transport Study is investigating ways of improving traffic flow in and around the town centre.
-Part of this relates to the provision and organisation of on and off-street parking.
-Better signage is considered as part of this study.
+Planned Improvements to the public realm and layout of the Riverside Car provision park have been designed.
+Sources The budget for the Riverside car park improvements are £450,000. of WSCC are contributing £200,000 with £250,000 allocated from the funding and costs ADC Shoreham Renaissance fund.
+Key issues and None identified.